 The really crazy thing here is that you get a high end graphics card in a thin, 2-in-1 machine with high battery life.
 Those features don’t normally all go hand in hand, but they are perfect for engineering and architecture projects.

-The Surface Book gives you lots of options for freehand drawing designs with a pen.
+The Surface Pro gives you lots of options for freehand drawing designs with a pen.
 If you don’t tend to use that style, a high end gaming machine without a touch screen may actually be one of your best choices.

-7. Lenovo X1 Carbon – Best Pick for Business Major
+Lenovo X1 Carbon – For Business Students

 Graphic design students can have hugely varying needs in terms of hardware specs.
 There are a few key components to keep in mind for any student, however.